oligot/swagger_documentation_generator/README.md

   sa_tag: "name=secondTagName", "description=secondTagDescription"
 ```

-In cases, where other objects are referenced within an object, such as the scopes object in the security scheme, it is important, to first define the referenced object and then to just use the given name as the parameter (as shown in the example).
+In cases where other objects are referenced within an object, such as the scopes object in the security scheme, it is important to first define the referenced object and then to just use the given name as the parameter (as shown in the example).

 ### Paths Object
-The paths object will be created from the operations defined in the feautre clauses.
+The paths object will be created from the operations defined in the feature clauses.
 To define a new operation insert at the note section of the respective feature following annotations:

 ```Eiffel
 feature